How to discover 2.4 times more keywords assisting in conversions and increase PPC advertising ROI by 17%

 - No need to maintain databases.

-The value of channels and keywords were calculated in Google BigQuery to manage bids and then the results were imported to Alytics using RESTful API.
+The value of channels and keywords were calculated in Google BigQuery to manage bids and then the results were imported to the bid management system using RESTful API.

 Now, let’s take a closer look at each step.

 Google AdWords cost and performance data is automatically imported to Google Analytics thanks to the native integration and account linking.

 - Collecting session, cost, and revenue performance data from advertising services to Google Analytics.
 This data appears in the Cost Analysis report, along with the data from Google AdWords.

 - Importing consolidated session, cost, and revenue performance data from Google Analytics to Google BigQuery.

 - Importing user behavior data from the website to Google BigQuery, in near-real time.

 The following data is sent to Google BigQuery using APIs: